+12.4.1.
 The IT&ID provide first level support for Moodle.
 Moodle is the MIT learning management system.
 IT&ID will escalate Moodle problems to the Moodle administrator when necessary.

 12.5.
-ELO (Staff Only)
+ELO (staff only)

+12.5.1.
 The IT&ID provide first level support for ELO.
 ELO is a database that stores and manages student files in electronic format.
 IT&ID will escalate ELO problems to the vendor administrator when necessary.

 12.6.
-Greentree (Staff Only)
+Greentree (staff only)

+12.6.1.
 Greentree is the staff leave management portal, which is managed solely by the finance department.
 The IT&ID does not provide support for Greentree.

-12.1.
+12.7.
 Turnitin

+12.7.1.
 MIT uses Turnitin to promote academic integrity and deter plagiarism.
 The IT&ID provide first level support for Turnitin such as creating accounts.

-12.2.
-Web SMS (Staff Only)
+12.8.
+Web SMS (staff only)

+- 12.8.1.
 Online SMS services are available to authorised staff members.

-While using this service all staff members are required to at all times:

-- Have authorisation in writing from the Group General Manager to use this service. - Not send SPAM.
-This behaviour will result in disciplinary action being taken. - Not harass, intimidate or threaten another person or persons. - Not send sexually explicit material, even if it is believed that the receiver will not object.
+While using this service all staff members are required to at all times: - 12.8.2.
+Have authorisation in writing from the Group General Manager to use this service. - 12.8.3.
+Not send SPAM.
+This behaviour will result in disciplinary action being taken. - 12.8.4.
+Not harass, intimidate or threaten another person or persons. - 12.8.5.
+Not send sexually explicit material, even if it is believed that the receiver will not object.

-12.3.
-Zoom
+12.9.
+MS-Teams

-Zoom is a high-quality video and audio online conferencing tool for desktops, tablets and smartphones.
-Zoom Meetings are ideal for online classes, meetings, special events, webinars, distance learning, group work, breakout rooms, collaboration, research supervision and collaboration, mentoring and even job interviews.
-IT&ID will escalate Zoom problems to the Zoom administrator when necessary.
+12.9.1.
+MS-Teams is a high-quality video and audio online conferencing tool for desktops, tablets and smartphones.
+MS-Teams Meetings are ideal for online classes, meetings, special events, webinars, distance learning, group work, breakout rooms, collaboration, research supervision and collaboration, mentoring and even job interviews.
+IT&ID will escalate MS-Teams problems to the MS-Teams administrator when necessary.